davidpatrickrose/au-limitation/README.md

 ### Purpose

 The limitation language in this repo is language for limitation of liability positions in **Australian** legal agreements.
-The examples assume the use of the LawPatch clause [here](https://github.com/lawpatch/lawpatch-docs).
+The examples assume the use of the LawPatch clause <a href="https://github.com/lawpatch/lawpatch-docs" target="_blank">here</a>.

 ### Simple Limitations with LawPatch

 Limitation of liability is a technical area.
 If you want to draft an effective limitation, you end up with a lot of formulaic language.
 LawPatch allows you to factor the technical language out.
 Here's an example of a full limitation of liability using LawPatch:

-> Provider [limits liability as much as the law allows](http://lawpatch.org) to Customer for the Services, including liabilities caused by:
+> Provider <a href="https://github.com/lawpatch/au-limitation/blob/90bb197e3299a4025af8c3db50e33b3f291e66a2/au-limitation-0.md" target="_blank">limits liability as much as the law allows</a> to Customer for the Services, including liabilities caused by:
 - data loss;
 - software bugs, viruses and vulnerabilities; and
 - accessibility of any software or data.